skippyPeanutButter/SREChallenge/terraform/README.md

 ssh-keygen -t rsa -N "" -f $PWD/ec2-key
 ```

+The `ec2-key.pub` key should be used by the AWS launch configuration.

 4. Run Terraform

 Execute the following commands to spin up your terraform infrastructure.